 Within a few years, Alvin once again had to defend Last Chance.
 While gone from the cabin, a grocer from Turlock encroached on the site, doing digging of his own.
 When Alvin discovered the interloper, he got his gun and shots were fired.
 The details of the incident are not available at this time, but it would appear that the grocer (or his survivors?) afterward filed charges against Alvin for use of the gun.
 Alvin had to appear in court in Mariposa.
 However, no Mariposa judge or jury was likely to punish a man for defending his own legitimate gold claim, particularly not when that defender was so clearly “one of their own.”
 Ivan Branson alludes in a memoir to a gun fight between Alvin and a neighbor as well, separate from the Turlock grocer incident.
 Times were desperate, and everyone was trying to hold on to what they had.

 By 1914, Alvin conceded that squeezing out a living from Last Chance was a hopeless cause.
 This came in the wake of a Department of the Interior ruling that he must zone his land into separate mining and agricultural parcels -- something not possible due to the terrain.
 He agreed that the family should move to Stockton.
 That way Ivan, now a teenager, could attend high school.
 A house was obtained in June of that year.
 By the end of the year, an examination of the mortgage loan showed that it contained a nasty balloon payment.
 A different house at 420 Monterey Avenue was obtained, this one bought under traditional twenty-year mortgage terms.
 The payments were $13.35 a month -- an amount hard to come up with in the 1910s, but manageable.
-By no later than early 1915, Alvin and Mary moved in to the home they, each in their turn, would die in two decades later.
+By no later than early 1915, Alvin and Mary moved in to the home in which they would spend the rest of their lives.

 During those final decades, Alvin got by much as he had before, earning money where jobs turned up but never growing wealthy.
 Blacksmith work was his mainstay.
 There was one interruption of the general pattern in 1917.
 In May of that year, former daughter-in-law Mary Ethel Harrigan Bennett, who had been married to James Sutton Branson 1908-1910, died suddenly of a botched abortion.
 Alvin’s granddaughter Melba was left without a mother.
 Her stepfather, Marion Bennett, did not entirely feel it was his responsibility to care for her given that she was not his child by blood.
-As for Jim Branson, he was not in a position to help because he had committed some sort of serious felony and was then an inmate at San Quentin Penitentiary.
+As for Jim Branson, he was not in a position to help because he had been convicted of assault with a deadly weapon and was on his way to San Quentin Penitentiary, beginning his incarceration on the 23rd of May -- seven days after Ethel’s death -- and remaining inside until the early summer of 1918.
 So Alvin and Mary, along with Melba’s maternal grandmother Nellie Robinson Harrigan, stepped in to make sure Melba was okay.
 Eventually the duty of raising Melba fell mostly to Nellie, but Alvin and Mary stayed involved as much as they could, and for the first several months, a span stretching at least across the summer of 1917, they “went the extra mile” to be there for their grandchild by moving to Oakland, Alameda County, CA to a rental house only about four blocks away from the Bennett home.
 (Being in the East Bay also eased the logistical challenge of visiting Jim in prison in that San Quentin was now only a short ferryboat ride away.)
 Alvin obtained a job at the Standard Oil refinery in Richmond, Contra Costa County, CA, a place where a number of former Hornitos men worked.
 Ivan lingered in the family home in Stockton, probably watched over by his big sister Maude and big brother Walter, but when the school year ended, Alvin suggested his younger son come work at the refinery.
 Ivan made the move, but didn’t like the refinery and his boss there didn’t like him, so he switched to a job as a street conductor and also, on an unpaid basis, got to know the guys at the local Western Union office -- it was Ivan’s dream to be a telegrapher.
 This taste of Bay Area life would ultimately lead Ivan to reside there (mostly in San Francisco) for four decades.